LAION-AI/laion.ai/blog/coca.md

 We train both model configurations on 13B samples seen from [LAION-2B](https://laion.ai/blog/laion-5b/) [3] with a batch size of 90k, learning rate of 1e-3, and a cosine decay learning rate schedule.
 Experiments were performed on 384 A100’s and over the course of training we maintained 75.5 samples/s/gpu (~29k samples/s in total).

-When it comes to cost, even though CoCa has more capabilities than single-task captioning models there’s a minimal increase (as reported by Table 8b of the paper).
+When it comes to cost, even though CoCa has more capabilities than single-task captioning models there’s a minimal increase ~20% (as reported by Table 8b of the paper).
 This is due to the fact that the first half of the text decoder (i.e. the text encoder) is unimodal and is computed in parallel to the image encoder, once the encoders are done we simply continue the forward pass of the text embeddings through the text decoder and also include the image embeddings via cross attention.
 The trainig report can be found [here](https://wandb.ai/iejmac/open-clip/reports/CoCa-L-14--VmlldzozNDEwMDIx).

 ### Fine-tuning

 For image captioning tasks fine-tuning is a straightforward extension of pretraining with few hyper parameters changes.
 The crucial one is contrastive loss weight, which has to be set to zero to let the backward pass only account for the generative loss, besides  there are no additional fine-tuning oriented components nor changes in the loss.
 We use a batch size of 128 with a learning rate of 1e-5 and a cosine learning rate schedule.
 Experiments are performed on 4 A100's.
-Table 4 shows the language generation scores achieved by _coca_ViT-L-14_.
+Table 4 shows the language generation scores achieved by _coca_ViT-L-14_, this is still far from the results from the CoCa paper where they train a larger model.

 It is noteworthy that after fine-tuning with a generative only loss these models lose their contrastive skills entirely.